 In 1994 I moved from California to Atlanta, Georgia and taught at Bauder College until 2006.
 I enjoy painting at our local Sope Creek during the Autumn months and realized how much I missed the change of seasons.
 I have become very active in the past few years, painting more than ever and getting some attention in galleries In Georgia and online.
 I think the online art galleries are perhaps something that will greatly change the way artists become known.
 Here everyone is everywhere and people from around the world can see, comment and purchase your work.
 Now, selling museum quality giclee prints allowing people to have fine art who could never before afford it, well, it's all very exciting.

-In recent years I have been having numerous one man and group shows in the North Georgia area, being a founding member of Gallery 4463 in Acworth, founder of the website pleinairartists.ning.com and the founder of the North Georgia Artist's Association.
+In recent years I had numerous one man and group shows in the North Georgia area.
+My wife Suzie (who is also an artist) and I are two of several founding members of GALLERY 4463 in Acworth.
+I created PLEINAIRARTISTS.NING.COM to give artists all around the globe a platform to share their wonderful work and also founded the NORTH GEORGIA ARTISTS ASSOCIATION.
 In 2010, I was commissioned to do portraits of all of the outgoing Attorneys General (21 total) which were given as retirement gifts at their respective ceremonies.

 I enjoy working in Watercolor, Oils and Pastel.
 I think the changing back and forth has a positive effect on my work and mental state.
 One can get burnt out after a while.
 You notice the number of good pieces to bad ratio change for the worse.
 I have found that switching mediums is a good way to break that trend and get a fresh breath of energy to move me along.
 Watercolor techniques are very specific and I find that translating certain things into a different medium is exciting.